curl/everything-curl/cmdline/variables.md

 ## Function: url

 Expands the variable URL encoded.
-Also known as “percent encoded”.
-It makes sure all output characters are legal within a URL and the rest are encode as
-%HH where HH is a two-digit hexdecimal number for the ascii value.
+Also known as *percent encoded*.
+It makes sure all output characters are legal within a URL and the rest are encoded as `%HH` where `HH` is a two-digit hexadecimal number for the ascii value.

     --expand-data “name={{name:url}}”